chkvdm/Crypto-Wallet-Bot/readme.md

 # Crypto Sandbox API

-&&&&A telegram bot that imitates a wallet on a crypto exchange.  &&&&
+Backend code for telegram bot 'crypto-sandbox-api'.
+Allows the user to simulate a crypto wallet with a start balance.
+Based on real exchange rates, buy and sell cryptocurrencies.
+View your activity data and monitor your balance.

 ## Technologies used